Georgian horsemen in Wild West shows: History

 The Georgian riders performance was perhaps the most popular feature of the Wild West Show.
 Only Indians and cowboys enjoyed similar popularity.
 Cossacks became an essential feature of every respectable show of that time.

 In general, the Georgians' decision to travel to distant lands was based on financial hardship—touring meant profits.
 However, on occasion group leaders were targeted with bribes in their native villages.
 Their American employers paid relatively good money, up to $40–50 per month or 100 rubles.
 (The price of a cow in Georgia in those days was 3-5 rubles).
 The First World War and the Bolsheviks ended the Georgians' voyages abroad.
 Those Georgians who found themselves stuck in the States, mostly in Chicago, continued performing in Miller and Ringling Brothers' circuses and returned to their homeland only when the war was over.
 Many Georgians settled down to create typical American families and lost ties with their homeland.
 Hard times were ahead for those who returned to Georgia as well.
 On the grounds that they all were American spies, most of the riders were imprisoned and exiled by the Bolsheviks.
 (In 1937, Ivane Baramidze was captured at the railway station and his fate is unknown).
 It is known that Ivane Makharadze had a well-tamed horse, and when Bolsheviks came into Georgia and demanded his horse, he refused to give it to them.
-Instead, Bolsheviks captured Ivane’s son and sent him to Syberia.
+Instead, Bolsheviks captured Ivane’s son and sent him to Siberia.
 Ivane’s grandchild was born there.
 Many riders had to destroy all evidence and photographs of their trips abroad in order to survive living in the new regime's iron hands.
 Oftentimes various random and unrelated titles were given to these photos.
 One of the photos depicts the Gurians with a cowboy but the back of the picture says :"Proletarians of all the countries, unite!"
 (This is the political slogan by Karl Marx and Friedrich Engels).
 Another example is the photo taken in New York, where the Gurians sat in a car with different members of the show.
 The back of the picture states: "Gurian riders united with local asylees" which of course was not true.
 There were cases when riders were forced to sign a document in which they promised never to mention America or Europe again.
 The Bolsheviks confiscated all the precious gifts and presents they had been given.
 Usually, these things surfaced in the houses of the party nomenclature.
 Daughters of the rider Pavle Makharadze recalled: "They used to take different things that had been brought from the United States from the families of all riders.
 Finally they took a comb and a tab from our family.
 My mother was so horrified that she fell ill.
 She was always waiting for the Bolsheviks to come again".
 Nervous stress was too much for many – some committed suicide, others died in oblivion.